prajwal18/basicREST-API-server/README.md

 This setup is an introductory project to REST APIs in general and does not have a lot of security and authentication setup.

 The project is a simple User management system, where you can create, read, update and delete records of user.
-The project uses MVC architecture, thought the view is missing.(Will add it later)
+The project uses MVC architecture, The view is basic.
+(RECOMMENDATION: Add your own view, the provided one is very basic)

 # Before you start